Paraguayan People's Army: Choré gang (1997)

-Carmen María Villalba Ayala, Alcides Omar Oviedo Brítez, Gustavo Lezcano, Lucio Silva and Pedro Maciel Cardozo were arrested.
-Before that, Gilberto Chamil Setrini had already been detained on the outskirts of the town, when he was transporting bags full of dirt taken from the underground tunnel by car.
-Large caliber firearms, projectiles, and wigs were found in the house, as well as the underground tunnel that was already about 60 meters long (196.85 feet long) and 1.75 meters in diameter (6 feet in diameter), a complete piece of engineering.
-They were imprisoned for three years.
+Carmen María Villalba Ayala, Alcides Omar Oviedo Brítez, Gustavo Lezcano, Lucio Silva, and Pedro Maciel Cardozo were arrested.
+Gilberto Chamil Setrini had previously been detained on the outskirts of the town while transporting bags of soil removed from the tunnel.
+During the raid, authorities seized large-caliber firearms, ammunition, and wigs from the rented house.
+They also discovered the partially completed tunnel, which measured approximately 60 meters in length and 1.75 meters in diameter.
+The suspects were subsequently sentenced to three years' imprisonment.